worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 Of course, sometimes you might _want_ others to have write access to your repl so that they can contribute, or help you out with a problem.
 In these cases, you can use Replit's "multiplayer" functionality.

 If you invite someone to your repl, it's different from sharing the URL with them.
-You can invite someone by clicking `Share` in the top right and sending them the secret link that starts with "https://replit.com/join".
+You can invite someone by clicking `Invite` in the top right and sending them the secret link that starts with "https://replit.com/join".
 This link will give people _edit_ access to your repl.

 ![**Image 11**: *Inviting someone to your repl*](/images/tutorials/01-introduction/01-11-multiplayer-invite.png)